 Colin Pratt

 Although beeswax as a painting medium has been with us for centuries, it’s still not well known.
-Explore what Encaustic Wax has to offer, with demonstrations on most days, focussing on 3D painting and shellac burns.
+Explore what Encaustic Wax has to offer, with demonstrations on most days, and workshops are available too.

 Studio Details